ENGINEERING DRAFTING TECHNICIAN I & II

 Engineering Drafting Technician I and Engineering Drafting Technician II:

-1. One year of drafting experience using AutoCAD or MicroStation.
+1. One year of full-time drafting experience using AutoCAD or MicroStation.

 Successful completion of two semesters of high school and/or college-level drafting coursework.